wiardvanrij/gitorchestrator/readme.md

 So only github & gitlab are implemented.
 Feel free to make a PR to add others.

 Also feel free to make PR's to make this operator more mature.

+## Thanks

+Thanks to github.com/xanzy/go-gitlab for the gitlab client And github.com/google/go-github/github for github ;)